Twist Bioscience Corp at Goldman Sachs Global Healthcare Confere

 Matthew Carlisle Sykes - Goldman Sachs Group, Inc., Research Division - Research Analyst

-Welcome everybody.
-I am Matt Sykes, the senior life sciences tools and diagnostic analyst at Goldman Sachs.
-And today we have the pleasure of welcoming Twist Biosciences to our conference.
-I want to introduce Emily Leproust, the Chief Executive Officer; Jim Thorburn, Chief Financial Officer; and Angela Bitting, the Head of Investor Relations.
-Emily, Jim, Angela, thank you very much for joining us.
-We're happy to have you here.
+Hi, everybody.
+Welcome.
+My name is Matt Sykes.
+I'm the life science tools and diagnostics analyst at Goldman Sachs.
+I have the pleasure of hosting Twist Biosciences this morning, Emily Leproust, Chief Executive Officer and Co-Founder; and Jim Thorburn, Chief Financial Officer.
+Emily, Jim, thank you for joining.

-Maybe I thought we just -- Thank you.
-Maybe I thought we'd just start out and kind of set -- turn it over to you to set the stage a little bit and maybe talk about some of your -- the recent quarter, some of your views on the year and just kind of set the stage for us to start out.

 Emily Marine Leproust - Twist Bioscience Corporation - Co-Founder, Chairman, President & CEO